khalilof/Sud/bestpractice.md

 * [19 fundingReference [o]](#19-fundingreference-o)
 * [20 relatedItem [o]](#20-relateditem-o)

 Mandatory fields are indicated by the tag **[m]**, recommended fields by **[r]** and optional fields by **[o]**.
 Note: This guide deviates from the [DataCite Metadata Schema 4.5 [external link]]( https://doi.org/10.14454/g8e5-6293 ) in the assessment of recommend and optional properties and assigns different levels of obligation to some of them.
-These are asterisked in the list above.
+They are indicated by an * in the list above.
-The presence of these fields improves discovery, makes long-term management of the datasets easier for the hosting institution and is helpful for future (re-)users of the dataset.
-The benefits outweigh the cost of requiring additional information.
-Furthermore, the information can often be provided by researchers in a straightforward way; like providing a short abstract in the _description_.
+These fields improve discovery, make long-term management of the datasets easier for the hosting institution and are helpful for future (re-)users of the dataset.
+The benefits of providing additional information outweigh the effort, as most of the information is already available to researchers like providing a short abstract in the _description_.

 ## [C. Examples](#examples)